 Trading ahead

-‘Trading ahead’ may also refer to a market maker prioritizing its own trades over a public customer’s.
-Market makers are similar to used car dealerships, which buy used cars from the public at a marked-down price, and resell those cars to the public at a marked-up price.
-Replace the used cars with stocks trading in the market, and you have a market maker.
+“Trading ahead” may also refer to a market maker prioritizing its own trades over a public customer’s.
+Market makers are similar to used car dealerships: they buy from the public at a marked-down price and resell to the public at a marked-up price.
+Replace used cars with stocks, and you have a market maker.

 All of these actions are prohibited and can result in criminal penalties.
 If an agent and/or IAR notices any of these actions occurring, they’re obligated to inform their supervisor (a.k.a. principal).